I consider myself a gaming and anime enthusiast, from chess and checkers to "Yu-Gi-Oh!" TCG, console gaming, and beyond.

 Okay, put down the tomatoes and let me explain.
 There are some REALLY good harems out there (Tenchi, High School DxD, and Kanon come to mind), but most are trying to throw away all the things you love about a good story (Like plot) in exchange for appealing to a man’s lowest common denominator: his lust.
 As a result, most harems have cardboard characters fitting tested-and-proven tropes to serve us guys’ unhealthy but necessary desires (No… not really).
 Gems do exist, but if you’re looking for a good quality anime, it’s usually recommended to steer away from this genre.

 I call this one “Matrix Deja Vu Syndrome.”
-You’re in a dark room with a bunch a bad-asses wearing tight, leather, gimpy outfits fit for a vampire rave, when you see Kirito from Sword Art Online pass you by and wave, “Hie!”
+You’re in a dark room with a bunch of bad-asses wearing tight, leather, gimpy outfits fit for a vampire rave, when you see Kirito from Sword Art Online pass you by and wave, “Hie!”
 A second later, Touya from In Another World With My Smartphone passes you by, waves, and says, “Hie!”
 You then say, “Huh, deja vu,” prompting everyone in their five-hundred dollar sunshades to look in your direction like you just farted a can of dog crap.
 “What did you just say?” your robotic love interest asks.
 “I just thought I saw an anime character walk past… then a guy who looked just like him with different clothes pass in the same direction.”
 One of your fellow gimps walks towards them, alarmed with a gun, while Miss-Roboto informs you, “Seeing a similar anime protagonist in a better anime means we’re probably in a bad one, and is indicative of a glitch in the animation studio’s creative team.”
-Similar to the one mentioned above (Ha), similar protagonists designs, just like using similar personality tropes, is a tried and true method for success, yet may also indicate a lack of creativity in other aspects of the show.
+Similar to the one mentioned above (Ha), similar protagonist designs, just like using similar personality tropes, is a tried and true method for success, yet may also indicate a lack of creativity in other aspects of the show.
 Therefore, after seeing a hero in a successful anime, be wary of copycats who resemble his design.
-You might be a viewing a show more concerned with sales than in creating an intriguing viewing experience.
+You might be viewing a show more concerned with sales than with creating an intriguing viewing experience.

 3. It’s the 3rd Season of a Series

 All wide-eyed anime viewers have experienced this to the point where it’s expected but needs to be stated for the novice watchers among us.
 The first season of your show is perfect.
 It has the perfect blend between action and comedy, the pacing is to your liking, and it has an ending making you thirsty for more antics.
-The second season takes things in a slightly different direction, and decides to focus heavily on either the action or comedy aspects of the show while… generally keeping the plot going in a positive direction.
+The second season takes things in a slightly different direction and decides to focus heavily on either the action or comedy aspects of the show while… generally keeping the plot going in a positive direction.
 Then you have the third season, where the creatives are so frightened of doing the same thing over again (Which is in itself a terrifying trap: Look at Ready Player 2) they decide to jump-the-shark with a rocket ship by introducing aliens in a show grounded in reality, placing complex political drama in a simple action show about survival, or doing away with all the action in a show entirely for balls-to-the-walls comedic gaffs.
 Are the creators bored, are they following what their statistics and producers demand, or has a new studio taken over the story writing?
 Whatever the reason (and who honestly cares), it all equates to you wanting to bomb what you once loved.
-Save yourself the glycerin, trust me, and just avoid the 3rd season all together.
+Save yourself the glycerin, trust me, and just avoid the 3rd season altogether.

 4. Everyone Gives it Medium Scores